Texas Gulf Coast Regional Airport: Facilities and aircraft

 Texas Gulf Coast Regional Airport covers an area of 674 acre which contains one concrete paved runway (17/35) measuring 7,000 x 100 ft (2,134 x 30 m).
-For the 12-month period ending July 31, 2006, the airport had 60,000 aircraft operations, an average of 164 per day: 97% general aviation, 3% air taxi and 1% military.
-There are 92 aircraft based at this airport: 77% single-engine, 8% multi-engine, 7% jet and 9% helicopter.
+For the 12-month period ending January 1, 2021, the airport had 77,981 aircraft operations, an average of 214 per day: 95% general aviation, 4% air taxi, 1% military, and <1% commercial.
+There were at that time 98 aircraft based at this airport: 82 single-engine, 9 multi-engine, 2 jet and 5 helicopter.

 The airport's runway was closed in December 2009 for a major reconstruction project, in which the runway's former asphalt surface was replaced with concrete.
 During the runway closure, aircraft temporarily used the airport's main taxiway for takeoffs and landings.
 Larger aircraft, such as the Aerodynamics (ADI) Dynajet Airbus ACJ (A319) operated as a shuttle service for Dow Chemical, were diverted to William P. Hobby Airport in Houston during the runway closure.
 The runway reconstruction project was completed in July 2010, and the airport became fully operational once again.

 Bristow U.S. LLC, which is one of the largest Part 135 commercial helicopter operators in the world, currently operates a base at the airport serving the offshore oil and gas industry in the nearby Gulf of Mexico.
 Turbine powered helicopter types operated by Bristow in the past from LBX include the AgustaWestland AW139, Bell 206L-4 "Long Ranger IV", Bell 407, Eurocopter EC135, Sikorsky S-76C++ and Sikorsky S-92.
 Bristow U.S. is part of the Bristow Group.

 The airport's on-site restaurant, the Windsock Restaurant, closed in February 2011.

 Following renovations, the building was reopened as the Crosswind Cafe in December 2011.
 It was subsequently closed and reopened under new management with a seafood influenced menu as the Runway Cafe in 2014.